NNM Programs

 Primary

 At the Primary level, children are integrated into a mixed-aged classroom, with students ranging from age 3 to 6.
 The classroom is thoughtfully balanced by age, gender and diversity.
 The 3-6 Montessori curriculum and materials allow for exploration and development through hands-on learning.
-Students follow lessons in five curricular areas: Practical Life, Sensorial, Math, Language, Cultural Studies.
+Students follow lessons in five curricular areas: Practical Life, Sensorial, Math, Language, and Cultural Studies.

 Elementary

-Near North's Elementary level is divided into two sections by age, 6-9 and 9-12.
+NNM's Elementary level is divided into two sections by age, 6-9 and 9-12.
 Elementary work builds on the concrete lessons of Early Childhood to develop abstract concepts and reasoning skills.
 6-9 students explore the mysteries of our universe as they learn to place themselves within the context of modern civilization.
 Children in the 9-12 classes tackle hands-on, project-based lessons.
 Throughout Elementary, children eagerly take on more complex problems in mathematics, language, geography, botany, zoology, history, and the physical sciences.

 Junior High

-Junior High is the culmination of the educational journey at Near North.
+Junior High is the culmination of the educational journey at NNM.
 Our seventh and eighth graders build upon the foundations of our lower levels to go far beyond a traditional education's scope.
 Adolescents enjoy seminar-style instruction as well as focused independent study, collaboration with their peers in and out of the classroom, and challenging experiential learning through the student-run, farm-to-table Sandwich Shoppe.
 Junior High students are role models for the entire community, demonstrating the greatness that awaits an NNM graduate in High School and beyond.